On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Selected examples

 \eeq which is consistent with the Newtonian approximation described in Sec.~\ref{Sec5}.
 Indeed, expanding the temporal part of~\eq{metricB=0-exp} in powers of $M$, at leading order we get $g_{tt} = - [1+2\ph(r)]$, with $\ph(r)$ given by~\eq{maz_sqn}.

 In consonance with the discussion of Sec.~\ref{Sec6}, in this case the curvature invariants are regular everywhere.
 Indeed, in Fig.~\ref{Fig5} we show the typical behavior of the scalar curvature $R\,$ for $M > M_{\rm c}$; comparing with Fig.~\ref{Fig4c}, we notice that this choice of effective pressures regularizes the singularities at the horizons.
-Morevoer, the values of the curvature invariants at $r=0$ are the same as in Eqs.~\eq{Rem0} and \eq{KeRic2}, because both equations of state lead to solutions that have the same behavior for sufficiently small~$r$, as explained in Sec.~\ref{Sec4.4}.
-(However, curvature-derivative invariants calculated at the two solutions might be different, as they involve higher-order derivatives of the metric.)
-We do not plot the case where $M < M_{\rm c}$, since it is very similar to the one shown in Fig.~\ref{Fig4a}.
+Moreover, the values of the curvature invariants at $r=0$ are the same as in Eqs.~\eq{Rem0} and \eq{KeRic2}, because both equations of state lead to solutions that have the same behavior for sufficiently small~$r$, as explained in Sec.~\ref{Sec4.4}.
+(However, curvature-derivative invariants calculated at the two solutions might differ, as they involve higher-order metric derivatives.)
+We do not plot the case where $M < M_{\rm c}$ since it is very similar to the one shown in Fig.~\ref{Fig4a}.

-Finally, we point out that the metric~\eq{metricB=0-exp} is different from the one obtained in Ref.~\cite{dirty} in the context of noncommutative geometry.
-In fact, although both come from the same Gaussian effective source~\eq{gauss}, the underlying equations of state are different, which leads to different shift functions $B(r)$.
-In Appendix~\ref{App1} we carry out a more detailed comparison of the two solutions.
+Finally, we point out that the metric~\eq{metricB=0-exp} differs from the one obtained in Ref.~\cite{dirty} inspired by noncommutative geometry.
+Although both come from the same Gaussian effective source~\eq{gauss}, the underlying equations of state are different, which leads to different shift functions $B(r)$.
+In Appendix~\ref{App1}, we carry out a more detailed comparison of the two solutions.